-If you are unsure of how to carry out a 'right to work' check or need more information on the documents needed, please contact HR on ext.
+If you need more information on the documents needed, please contact HR on ext.
 4584 before submitting your form.
-Incomplete forms or forms without an accompanying CWA will be returned to the Schools/Department.
+Incomplete CWB forms or forms without an accompanying CWA form (authorisation for the appointment) will be returned to the Schools/Department.

 Please read the Guidelines carefully and/or download a copy using the link below.

 1. Introduction 2.
 Authorisation for Engagement of Casual Workers 3.
 Appointments 4.
 'Right to Work' Checks 5.
-Pay Rates 6.
-Employed v Self-Employed Status 7.
-Holiday Pay 8.
-Payments 9.
-Procedure for Processing Payments 10.
+Tier 4 Student Visas Limitation on hours of work6.
+Pay Rates 7.
+Employed v Self-Employed Status 8.
+Holiday Pay 9.
+Timesheets 10.
+Procedure for Processing Payments 11.
 Payroll Deductions 12.
-Redundancy Payments 12.
+Redundancy Payments 13.
 Network User Accounts

-Appendix 1 - Immigration Checking Appendix 2 - Documents needed for 'Right to Work' Check Appendix 3 - National Minimum Wage Appendix 4 - Income Tax Status Appendix 5 - Authorised Signatories Appendix 6 - Gross Employment Costs Appendix 7 - Statutory Redundancy Pay Calculation Table Appendix 8 - Generic Job Descriptions
+Appendix 1 - Right to work checks are now carried out by authorised checkers only Appendix 2 - Documents needed for 'Right to Work' Check Appendix 3 - National Minimum Wage (currently being updated) Appendix 4 - Income Tax Status Appendix 5 - Authorised Signatories Appendix 6 - Gross Employment Costs Appendix 7 - Statutory Redundancy Pay Calculation Table Appendix 8 - Generic Job Descriptions

-Jane Tyrrell, Assistant Director of HR, talks about the consequences of employment rights and employers liabilities
+Jane Tyrrell talks about the consequences of employment rights and employers liabilities

 Vidcast Script - The Nature of Employment - Why Does This Matter?

-The information and guidelines which follow are to assist Schools/Departments in operating the procedures for the appointment of Casual Workers, which includes hourly paid lecturers and postgraduate demonstrators, and the associated payment procedures.
-If you have any queries, please contact your HR Advisor.
+The information and guidelines which follow are to assist Schools/Departments in operating the procedures for the appointment of casual workers, which includes hourly paid lecturers and postgraduate demonstrators, and the associated payment procedures.
+If you have any queries, please contact your HR Business Partner.

 Authorisation for engagement of casual workers is done using Form CWA.
 The form should be completed by the recruiting manager or other appropriate person, and signed by the budget holder or other authorised signatory and the management accountant.
 No casual worker should be engaged without this authorisation.

-The maximum period of engagement of a full-time casual worker is 12 weeks.
+Full-time casual workers The maximum period of engagement of a full-time casual worker is 12 weeks.
 If it is anticipated that the engagement will be longer from the outset, or if there is a decision to extend beyond 12 weeks, then the post must go through the standard recruitment authorisation process and the post must be advertised.
-Please discuss this, and the potential for an alternative type of contract, with your HR Advisor.
+Please discuss this, and the potential for an alternative type of contract, with your HR Business Partner.

 It is important that Schools/Departments seek advice from Human Resources before entering into commitments with any individual who wishes to be treated as self-employed and submit invoices.
 For further information please see Appendix 4 – Income Tax Status; whether an individual should be treated as an employee or as self-employed is complex, and it is difficult to provide a precise or exhaustive set of guidelines.
 In the event of any doubt Human Resources will determine whether a particular job should be treated as employment.
 However, please note that any work associated with fulfilling our core business i.e. teaching, MUST be made through payroll, and cannot be made against an invoice.
 There are significant penalties for failing to operate PAYE and national insurance procedures properly, and this can be applied retroactively for six previous years.

-Form CWC – should be used to notify payment instructions to the Payroll Office.
-This is a multiple entry form and can be used for the payment of more than one casual worker.
-All payments are made monthly.
-The monthly deadline for payment forms (CWC) to be received in Payroll for processing is 5.00 pm on the 7th of the month; this will ensure payments can be processed for payment into bank accounts on 20th of the month.
-Separate forms should be completed for work done in each month, and payment is made in arrears i.e. work done in one month will be paid in the following month.
+Completed personalised weekly timesheets (PWT) should be sent to the payroll team in HR to allow processing for payment.
+The monthly deadline for submitting PWTs is 5.00 pm on the 7th of the month; this will ensure payments can be processed for payment into bank accounts on 20th of the month.
+All payments are paid monthly, and all PWTS submitted for work done in one month are paid the following month.
 Payment cannot take place unless a properly completed Form CWB, was received into the HR office BEFORE the work was carried out.
 Individuals will not be paid if this has not happened.
-Please submit payment requests forms promptly and to the deadline given above.
-If casual workers have completed work with us they have a right to expect prompt payment, but forms submitted to us after the deadline will have to wait until the following month.
+Please submit PWTs promptly and to the deadline given above.
+If casual workers have completed work with us they have a right to expect prompt payment, but PWTs submitted to us after the deadline will have to wait until the following month.
 We are unable to make rapid payments simply because forms have not arrived into Payroll on time.

 All network user accounts will be generated through entry of new appointments onto the HR system.
-Once HR knows that a new member of staff is starting (i.e. on receipt of a correctly fully completed Form CWB and a successful ‘right to work’ check) their details will be put on to the HR/Payroll System which will trigger the creation of a network user account, details of which will be given to the individual and/or their manager if this has been indicated on the form.
+Once HR knows that a new casual worker is starting (i.e. on receipt of a correctly completed Form CWB and a successful ‘right to work’ check) their details will be put on to the HR/Payroll System which will trigger the creation of a network user account, details of which will be given to the individual and/or their manager if this has been requested on the form.
+Updated Dec 2016Human Resources